barcia/barcia.dev/src/pages/about.md

 - I'm passionate about photography, especially documentary photography.
 I spend a lot of time taking, reviewing, and studying photos.
 - I also love running through forests and mountains, and sometimes participate in trail running competitions.
-- I have a strong interest in local heritage, especially petroglyphs, folklore, and traditional music.
+- I have a strong interest in local heritage, especially petroglyphs and folklore.
 Sometimes I handcraft straw hats and wicker baskets.
 - I love maps and am exploring field recording.
 - You can find more about my personal interests on my website, [ivan.gal](https://ivan.gal).